 I recommend trading off the car only if you are in hurry to sell.

-As per my experience, you can easily get at-least 1k to 2.5k higher on CraigsList, Facebook MarketPlace or other such private party sale than what is offered by Car dealer as trade off price.
+As per my experience, you can easily get at least 1k to 2.5k higher on CraigsList, Facebook MarketPlace, or other such private party sales than what is offered by Car dealer as a trade-off price.

 But, do not forget that car dealer charges you sales tax only on the final price of the new car after deducting your old car’s trade value.

-Example, You are buying new car for $45,000 and car dealer is ready to buy your old car at $15,000.
-You will only be charged sales tax on $30,000.
-That’s a benefit of trade off.
+For example, You are buying a new car for $45,000 and the car dealer is ready to buy your old car at $15,000.
+You will only be charged a sales tax on $30,000.
+That’s a benefit of trade-off.

 So, you do the math by exploring your old car price on KBB site first before agreeing for trade off value.

 You can buy a car in US while your H1B extension is in process.
 There is no issue as your status is legal.

 You can lease a car while your H1B extension is in process.
 Some dealers and their affiliated financing banks may have strict rules regarding your visa status.

 If their bank does not approve your lease, you can contact your local credit Union or DCU credit Union and they will be happy to finance your lease.